 Chiropractic care is the science, art and philosophy of manipulation (adjustment) of the human body.
 Chiropractic evaluation and treatment is directed at evaluating the cause of the problem through structural analysis of the musculo-skeletal systems of the body.
 Abnormal function of these systems can lead to abnormal function of the body's nervous system, which in turn may effect function of other systems in the body.
 Treatment is then rendered with the goal of restoring normal function by adjusting areas exhibiting abnormal structure.

 Sports therapy is a combination of disciplines including chiropractic care, physical therapy, massage therapy, pilates and strength training.
 Electric stimulation, mechanical traction and ultrasound are frequently used as well.
 If you have sports related injuries, a combination of these disciplines will be used to develop a custom rehabilitation program to alleviate pain and improve performance.
+Make sure you check out The Recharge Method.

 A chiropractic adjustment, also known as chiropractic manipulation, manual manipulation, or spinal manipulation, is a common therapeutic treatment for lower back pain.